21 Best RV Campgrounds on the Beach | East Coast Guide

 The park also offers over eight miles of biking and hiking trails through the maritime forest.
 Don’t forget to climb to the top of the historic Hunting Island Lighthouse.
 Interesting footnote: The war scenes in the movie Forest Gump were filmed in this park.

 If you’re into fishing.
-You can shore fish right on the Atlantic, throw your line in at the Johnson Creek marsh or trying crabbing off of the 1,100-foot pier that extends out into Fripp Inlet.
+You can shore fish right on the Atlantic, throw your line in at the Johnson Creek marsh or try crabbing off of the 1,100-foot pier that extends out into Fripp Inlet.
 If you’re a newbie to fishing, the park rents rods and reels as well as supplies bait.

 Georgia